 Can Kael, Ellen, and the crew pull closer together… or will this decadent planet rip them forever apart?

 For lovers of romantic space opera, Lois McMaster Bujold, and David Weber, CAPITAL GAMES is the second volume in the Audacity series.
 It’s got action, adventure, and at least one pair of killer high heels.

-Available shortly in ebook and paperback.
+Available in ebook, paperback, and hardcover.

 Snippets from Capital Games

 Loud speakers blared at them above huge industrial filters three stories high.
 “Welcome to Capital!
 The air quality today is level turquoise, or excellent.
 No contaminants, viruses, or other foreign agents are detected.
 Pollen management is active.
 Filters are active.
 Remember, Capital air is extremely safe to breathe.
 Breathers are not necessary.
 Genoterrorists will be prosecuted to the fullest extent of the law.
 Welcome to Capital!
 The air quality today is turquoise…”

 Adan shook his head.
 “Persad’s clean.
 Real law enforcement wouldn’t come through windows.
 Unless they do things differently here?”
 He raised his eyebrows.
 “Most civilized places, they show up at the door with papers.
 Uncivilized places, they show up at the door with guns.”

 “Windows are only on Capital?”
 Jenny smiled.
 “We are special here.
 In a bad way.”